inarizushi/fungus-site/docs/fungus_lua/controlling_fungus.md

 # Portrait functions

 Stage portraits can be controlled by using the stage.

-Add your characters and stage to the LuaBindings.
-That way we can call the stage and add characters to the stage.
+First, add your characters and stage to the LuaBindings list.

 ![Lua Stage Binding](images/lua_stageBinding.png)

+Then, in a lua script, use the stage commands show, showPortrait and hide to control the portraits on stage.

 ```lua
 -- Show a character at this stage position